Journal of the Royal Statistical Society Series A-Statistics in Societ

 Forecasting high-dimensional functional time series with dual-factor structures10

-Network self-exciting point processes to measure health impacts of COVID-1910
+Network self-exciting point processes to measure health impacts of COVID-199

-Maozai Tian’s contribution to the Discussion of ‘Methods for estimating the exposure–response curve to inform the new safety standards for fine particulate matter’ by Cork et al.9
+Proposer of the vote of thanks to Cork et al. and contribution to the Discussion of ‘Methods for estimating the exposure–response curve to inform the new safety standards for fine particulate matter’9

 Tracking trend output using expectations data9